It ‘s common sense that people improve their performance when they are committed with challenging goals – it’s part of our nature, right?

 - Everybody should acknowledge them.
 They are communicated to all the organization;

 - There’s a classification in which 60% to 70% is an acceptable milestone (when higher than this could be that the objective is too easy or poor in ambition).

 - Tasks checklists (else what teams want to accomplish);

 - Ambiguities or utopies, because the outcomes are like math in the way they allow a great progress on the long term – they are realistic and achievable.

-The Goals Module is a tool for definition and management that allows collaboration and can be used by teams and individuals for setting ambitious goals enabling measurable results.
+The OKR’s Module is a tool for Goals definition and management that allows the implementation of OKR methodology and can be used by teams and individuals for setting ambitious goals enabling measurable results.